Visit My Shop

 Day 1 of a female’s cycle is the day she starts her period.
 Typically, periods last from 3-5 days (so days 1-5 of your 28-day cycle).
 A woman typically ovulates around days 11-14. — This can vary, as some of you might be early or late ovulators.
 This is why knowing the signs of ovulation is a huge help. — When a woman ovulates, an egg is released and finds its way down the fallopian tubes where it may or may not find a friend (sperm).
 A healthy egg and sperm might decide they like each other enough to nestle into the lining of your uterus and grow into a full human.

 The crucial thing to know about ovulation: an egg only lives for 24 hours (MAX 48 hours), and sperm can only survive for 3 days (5, if you have the world’s strongest swimmers).
 SO, babies can generally only happen if you have unprotected sex 3 days before, or 1 day after you ovulate.
-4 days total.
-Most women use this information only when they want to get pregnant, but it’s equally helpful when you don’t want to get pregnant.
+4 days in total.
+Most people use this information only when they want to get pregnant, but it’s equally helpful when you don’t want to get pregnant.

 My notes: I love this section of Hannah’s piece because it helps us realize that if we have the time and energy to track our cycle enough to know when we are ovulating, there are really only a few days that we need to be concerned about.
 Why put artificial hormones into your body every day, rather than avoid unprotected sexual intercourse 4-6 days per month?
 For me, the answer was simple, but I know it isn’t for everyone.

 A BOOK YOU SHOULD READ

 I loved the book “Moody Bitches” by Julie Holland.
 The book has caught some criticism for being “anti-medication”, which I think can be a valid criticism, but I also think the author’s points are valuable.